brianjking/homeassistant-config/README.md

 ## Current Configuration

 * RaspberryPi 3 using the [Hassbian](https://home-assistant.io/docs/installation/hassbian/) installation method.
-* NGINX with Let's Encrypt with no-ip.com used.
+* NGINX with Let's Encrypt with no-ip.com used for dynamic DNS.

 ### Devices